ArinaGodman/etl_converstionista/README.md

-├── data/                                  # Directory containing JSON data files ├── db_design_w_queries/                   # Directory containing db-design and queries to create tables for this design │   ├── create_tables.sql                  # SQL script to create the necessary tables accorging to design │   └── db_diagram.png                     # Database schema diagram
+├── data/                                  # Directory containing JSON data files ├── db_design_w_queries/                   # Directory containing db-design and queries to create tables for this design │   ├── create_tables.sql                  # SQL script to create the necessary tables accorging to design │   ├── current_db_design.png              # Current database schema diagram │   └── db_diagram.png                     # Possible database schema diagram
 ├── sql_queries/                           # Directory containing queries to create tables for this project and a query for    populating dates-table
 │   ├── create_table_queries.sql           # SQL script to create the necessary tables for just this project │   └── populating_dates_table_query.sql   # Query for populating dates-table in this project